Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - HID Gamepad.rst

 Introduction
 ~~~~~~~~~~~~

 In this example, the AmebaD board emulates a HID gamepad connected using BLE.

 Procedure
 ~~~~~~~~~

-Open the example, ``“Files” → “Examples” → “AmebaBLE” → BLEHIDGamepad``.
+Open the example, ``"Files" → "Examples" → "AmebaBLE" → BLEHIDGamepad``.

 |image01|

 Upload the code and press the reset button once the upload is finished.

-Immediately after reset, the board will begin BLE advertising as “AMEBA_BLE_HID”.
+Immediately after reset, the board will begin BLE advertising as "AMEBA_BLE_HID".
 On your host device, go to the Bluetooth settings menu, scan, and connect to the board.

 You should ensure that the connection process is completed before proceeding.

-On Windows, ensure that any driver installation is finished, and the board shows up in the Bluetooth menu under the “Mouse, keyboard & pen” category.
+On Windows, ensure that any driver installation is finished, and the board shows up in the Bluetooth menu under the "Mouse, keyboard & pen" category.

 |image02|

-On Android, ensure that “Input device” is enabled for the board.
+On Android, ensure that "Input device" is enabled for the board.

 |image03|

 After the Bluetooth connection process is completed, the board is ready to send gamepad input to the host device.
 Connect digital pin 8 to 3.3V to start sending input, and connect to GND to stop.

-On Windows, gamepad input can also be viewed by going to “Control Panel” -> “Devices and Printers” -> “AMEBA_BLE_HID” -> “Game Controller Settings” -> “Properties”.
+On Windows, gamepad input can also be viewed by going to "Control Panel" -> "Devices and Printers" -> "AMEBA_BLE_HID" -> "Game Controller Settings" -> "Properties".
 The buttons and axes should also show changing values here.

 |image04|